eugenia1984/english/glossary.md

 - **going out** refers to leaving a particular place, such as an office, to do an activity in another place, like eating.

+- **good-old**: is an informal expression suggesting something is reliable, familiar, or has been around for a while.
+It's like saying it's traditional or well-known.

 - **go together**: is often used to suggest that two or more people accompany each other to a particular place or participate in an activity together.

 ---